Oil Rises as Trump Issues 'Biting' Sanctions on Iran -- Update | 4-Traders

 By Dan Molinski and Christopher Alessi

-Oil prices rose Tuesday after President Trump said on Twitter his government will strictly enforce renewed sanctions on Iran, including those aimed at choking off Iran's oil exports.
+Oil prices rose Tuesday after President Trump said on Twitter the U.S. government will strictly enforce renewed sanctions on Iran, including those aimed at choking off Iran's oil exports.

-Light, sweet crude for September delivery was 0.7% higher at $69.47 a barrel on the New York Mercantile Exchange.
-Brent crude, the global benchmark, rose 1.4% to $74.76 a barrel.
+Light, sweet crude for September delivery ended 0.2% higher at $69.17 a barrel on the New York Mercantile Exchange.
+Brent crude, the global benchmark, rose 1.2% to $74.65 a barrel.

-In May, Mr. Trump pulled the U.S. out of a 2015 international agreement to curb Iran's nuclear program, and said his government would reimpose sanctions.
-On Monday, he signed an executive order that puts into motion many of those sanctions, such as forbidding the sale of the dollar to the Islamic Republic's government.
+In May, Mr. Trump pulled the U.S. out of a 2015 international agreement to curb Iran's nuclear program and said his government would reimpose sanctions.
+On Monday, he signed an executive order that puts into motion many of those sanctions, such as forbidding the sale of dollars to the Islamic Republic's government.
 Unless Iran complies with U.S. demands, far tougher measures that would aim to cut off Iran's oil exports are expected to take effect in November.

-Analysts said Mr. Trump's statement removed almost all doubt as to whether the U.S. would give in to some of its key trading partners in Europe and elsewhere who were hoping to get waivers that would allow them to keep buying oil from Iran beyond November.
+Analysts said Mr. Trump's statement made clear the U.S. doesn't plan to give in to some of its key trading partners in Europe and elsewhere who were hoping to get waivers so they can keep buying Iranian oil beyond November.

 "President Trump's tweet this morning put a fine point on the Iran sanctions restart; the sanctions regime will be strict, and it is highly unlikely that any waivers will be granted for oil purchases or anything else," said John Kilduff, founding partner at Again Capital.
 "There was a lot of hopeful analysis in the market that at least some Iranian oil purchases would be allowed.
 That outlook has been dashed."